Convex cocompact actions in real projective geometry: Some open questions

 \emph{We fix a discrete subgroup $\Gamma$ of $\PGL(V)$ acting convex cocompactly on a nonempty properly convex open subset $\Omega$ of $\PP(V)$}.

 \begin{question} Which finitely generated subgroups $\Gamma'$ of~$\Gamma$ are convex cocompact in $\PP(V)$? \end{question}

-Such subgroups are necessarily quasi-isometrically embedded in~$\Gamma$, by Corollary~\ref{cor:QI-embed}.
+Such subgroups include all finite-index subgroups of~$\Gamma$ (see Lemma~\ref{lem:finite-index}).
+In general, they are quasi-isometrically embedded in~$\Gamma$, by Corollary~\ref{cor:QI-embed}.
 Conversely, when $\Gamma$ is word hyperbolic, any quasi-isometrically embedded (or equivalently quasi-convex) subgroup $\Gamma'$ of~$\Gamma$ is convex cocompact in $\PP(V)$: indeed, the boundary maps for the $P_1$-Anosov representation $\Gamma\hookrightarrow\PGL(V)$ induce boundary maps for $\Gamma'\hookrightarrow\PGL(V)$ that make it $P_1$-Anosov, hence $\Gamma'$ is convex cocompact in $\PP(V)$ by Theorem~\ref{thm:Ano-PGL}.

 When $\Gamma$ is not word hyperbolic, Question~\ref{qu:cc-subgroup} becomes more subtle.
 For instance, let $\Gamma\simeq\ZZ^2$ be the subgroup of $\PGL(\RR^3)$ consisting of all diagonal matrices whose entries are powers of some fixed $t>0$; it is convex cocompact in $\PP(\RR^3)$ (see Example~\ref{ex:Zn}).
 Any cyclic subgroup $\Gamma' = \langle \gamma' \rangle$ of~$\Gamma$ is quasi-isometrically embedded in~$\Gamma$.
 However, $\Gamma'$ is convex cocompact in $\PP(V)$ if and only if $\gamma'$ has distinct eigenvalues (see Examples~\ref{ex:triangle}.\eqref{ex:triangle:cc}--\eqref{ex:triangle:borderline}).